kip4you/docs-site/_pages/docs/dashboard-advanced.md

 In this method, initially, a list is passed which I want to use as a basis for assembling my information.
 In this example, I'm using the list of instances of the <b>Travel Plan process</b>.

 Firstly, a new CardModel is defined, providing a <b>title for the card</b>.
 Then, the columns of the table are defined.
-In this setup, it was decided to build the table and the charts with the names of the countries and the quantity of trips made to those countries.
+In this setup, it was decided to build the table and the charts with the names of the countries and the quantity of trips made to those countries (<b>But remember that you can build it with the information you want to present and according to the deployed process, allowing extensive customization</b>).
 Then, a Map of String and Long is constructed to ensure that the country and the number of trips are not repeated.
 After that, the table is assembled properly through this loop, <b>defining each row of the table</b> and adding it to the card.

 ![Dashboard card](assets/images/dashboard-advanced/dashboard-advanced-chart.png)